epickrram/blog-images/drafts/2016_04/further_along_the_stack.md

 Simple validation performed at this point includes packet-length check and checksum.
-Failure of these checks will cause the relevant statistics to be updated in the udpstats table.
+Failure of these checks will cause the relevant statistics to be updated in the global udp statistics table.